Reputation Management

 Stuck Below 4.3 Stars

-Practices with low ratings lose clicks constantly.
-Recovery requires new positive reviews and improved response to existing negatives simultaneously.
+Practices stuck with low ratings lose clicks constantly.
+Therefore, recovery requires both new positive reviews and improved response to existing negatives.

 Strategy